 For the second time, ENTR was the official media partner for the European Youth Event (EYE) 2023 at the European Parliament in Strasbourg on June 9 and 10.
 ENTR was launched by DW and France Médias Monde in 2021.

 DW hosted an internal exhibition in Berlin as part of the Innoklusio project.
 Innoklusio promotes inclusion at the workplace with management seminars and an educational program.

 At a ceremony on May 10 in the German Bundestag to mark DW's 70th anniversary, the chancellor pledges continued support for the foreign broadcaster in a congratulatory message.

 Founded 70 years ago on May 3, 1953, DW is an international broadcaster offering digital multimedia content in 32 languages.
 On this page you will find information and pictures about DW then and now.

 DW presented the action plan in a closed session of the Bundestag's Committee on Cultural and Media Affairs on Jan.
 25.

 Corporate Spokesperson and Head of Corporate Communications

 Head of Corporate Communications

-Please contact us if you are interested in using DW content (individual articles, audio, video or images) for personal or business use, or if you have questions about archiving.
+Please contact us if you're interested in using DW content (individual articles, audio, video or images) for personal or business use, or if you have questions about archiving.